 4. Spot Pricing Vs. Shipping Rates

-If your shipment is taking up more than 6 pallet spaces and weighs more than 5,000lbs, FreightCenter can often check its carrier network to see if a carrier is willing to offer a one-time special rate for your shipment.
+There are times when additional discounts can be found.
+For example, if your shipment is taking up more than 6 pallet spaces and weighs more than 5,000lbs, your 3PL can often check its carrier network to see if a carrier is willing to offer a one-time special rate for your shipment.
 This is what is referred to as a spot rate, and it’s based on the carrier’s available capacity.
-It is not uncommon to reduce rates an additional 50% by this way.

-Most LTL carriers have a huge and complex book listing all the hidden fees and rules that apply to using that freight carrier.
+Most carriers have huge and complex books outlining all hidden fees and rules that could affect your shipping costs.
 This is called their Rules Tariff.
-Take a peek inside and you will see postal/zip codes that have extra pickup or delivery fees and locational surcharges such as residential fees or limited access charges.
-Highly populated cities such as Chicago, New York City and other metro areas have additional fees due to their busy traffic.
-Some fees are often as high as $300 per end.
-These fees can be in addition to—and often not part of—the freight rate that you receive.
+There are several factors that can influence these fees.
+For example, some zip codes have additional pickup or delivery fees and locational surcharges, such as residential fees or limited access charges.
+Cities with heavy traffic, such as Chicago or New York city, have additional fees due to vehicle congestion.
+These fees can be as high as $300!

 When you compare different freight carrier shipping rates and try to find the lowest rate, you might look just at the Line Haul Rates and not any additional fees such as fuel surcharge and carrier rules fees as discussed in #3 above.